joelbarton-io/launch_school/RB120/assessment_prep/written/concepts.md

 SportsGame.new.play([Athlete.new, Fan.new, Vendor.new]) # informal grouping based on their shared interface (attend)
 ```
-- if blanking, think of a bunch of different professionals who all `work`

-- no formal relationship between classes/types; however if they can both respond to the same interface, we have polymorphism via duck-typing
+- no formal relationship between classes/types; however if they can both respond to the same interface and are intentionally designed to behave polymorphic, then we have polymorphism via duck-typing

 - A way for objects to behave polymorphically when they do not share methods via either interface or class inheritance.
 - The idea is that you don't need to know the type of object in order to invoke an existing method on the object-if it can respond to a method, you can invoke that method on it.